Mark McGowan: Leadership challenge

-In early 2016, McGowan’s leadership was briefly challenged by former federal minister Stephen Smith, who stated he had been approached by both frontbenchers and backbenchers to lead the party to the upcoming 2017 election.
+In early 2016, McGowan's leadership was briefly challenged by former federal minister Stephen Smith, who stated he had been approached by both frontbenchers and backbenchers to lead the party to the upcoming 2017 election.
 Smith argued that Labor needed a higher-profile figure to achieve the swing required to form government.
 However, the Labor shadow cabinet issued a unanimous statement of support for McGowan and urged Smith to withdraw.
-The challenge was publicly criticised by a number of senior Labor figures as a destabilising “vanity project”, and McGowan received backing from former federal Labor leader Kim Beazley, who described him as someone who could “deliver a government”.
+The challenge was publicly criticised by a number of senior Labor figures as a destabilising "vanity project", and McGowan received backing from former federal Labor leader Kim Beazley, who described him as someone who could "deliver a government".
 Smith withdrew his bid after it became clear he lacked sufficient caucus support, and McGowan emerged from the episode with strengthened internal backing.

-Premier of Western Australia (2017-2023)
+Premier of Western Australia (20172023)

 At the 2017 election, McGowan led the Labor Party to one of its most comprehensive victories at either the state or territory level since Federation.
-Labor won 41 of the 59 seats available on 55.5 percent of the two-party vote, the largest majority government in Western Australian history.
-Labor also took 20 seats off the incumbent Liberal-WA National government on a swing of 12.8 percent, the worst defeat of a sitting government in Western Australian history.
+Labor won 41 of the 59 seats on 55.5 percent of the two-party vote, the largest majority government in Western Australian history.
+Labor also took 20 seats off the incumbent LiberalNational government on a swing of 12.8 percent, the worst defeat of a sitting government in Western Australian history.
 Seven members of Barnett's cabinet were defeated, including Nationals Leader Brendon Grylls.
 His own margin in Rockingham swelled from an already comfortably safe 13.2 percent to 23.4 percent.

 McGowan's win was built primarily on the strength of a dominating performance in Perth.
 Labor picked up a swing of 13.6 percent in Perth and took all but nine of the capital's 43 seats, accounting for almost all of its majority.
 According to Antony Green of ABC News, the 10-point swing Labor theoretically needed to win was not as daunting as it seemed on paper.
 Besides the one vote one value reforms in 2008 that allowed Perth to elect over 70 percent of the legislature, much of the Liberals' 2013 margin was built on inflated margins in Perth's outer suburbs.

 McGowan was sworn in by Governor Kerry Sanderson as the 30th Premier of Western Australia on 17 March 2017.
 Early in his premiership, McGowan moved to limit the number of pathways for foreign workers to enter the state, re-committed to terminating the controversial Perth Freight Link highway project, which had proved extremely unpopular in large parts of the state, and he restructured various government departments.
 McGowan also introduced unlimited fines and life imprisonment for people deemed to be trafficking methamphetamine, and worked to expand Chinese investment in Western Australia.